 Annoyed with the question as another thinly-veiled reference to my habit of mixing up downtown and uptown, I retort, “Of course I know where I’m going.
 I’m on the West Side, we just passed Carnegie Hall, and I’m staying at Maria’s apartment.”

 “That’s not what I meant.
 Do you know what’s at that address?”

 Too tired for circular conversations, I ask simply, “No, Mom.
 What am I supposed to know about that address?”

 “That’s where the Castleholm Restaurant used to be.”

 Now it’s my turn to catch my breath.
-And to realize that, despite all the stories, I never knew the restaurant’s address…
+And to realize that, despite all of the stories, I never actually knew the restaurant’s address…

-So, of all the buildings and all the places in Manhattan…for my first night on my own in New York City, my family had brought me home.
+Out of all the possible buildings and places in New York City…for my first night on my own in Manhattan, my family had brought me home.